miyabitanimchi/angular_practice/README.md

 # angular_practice

-This is a repository to practice angular and Typescript, I'm currently practicing it with [this video tutorial](https://www.udemy.com/course/the-complete-guide-to-angular-2/) by the instructor Mr. Maximilian Schwarzmüller
+This is a repository to practice angular and TypeScript, I'm currently practicing it with [this video tutorial](https://www.udemy.com/course/the-complete-guide-to-angular-2/) by the instructor Mr. Maximilian Schwarzmüller